ReflectionHLE/ReflectionHLE/README.md

 of the games (although there may be exceptions).

 These are the default locations for the various files:

 - Windows: %APPDATA%\reflection-keen.
 - Linux: $XDG_DATA_HOME/reflection-keen, if $XDG_DATA_HOME is defined
 and filled.
 Otherwise, ~/.local/share/reflection-keen.
+- Android: Same as the location of the configuration file.

 The -datadir command line argument can be used to override this path, but again ensure you're consistent with your choice.
 Otherwise,